Josh Rosen: Arizona Cardinals

-Rosen was selected by the Arizona Cardinals in the first round with the 10th overall pick of the 2018 NFL Draft.
-He was the fourth quarterback to be selected that year and one of the five taken in the first round.
-In a press conference following the draft, Rosen referred to the players taken before him as "nine mistakes".
+Considered by many to be the "most NFL-ready" quarterback prospect in the draft, Rosen was selected by the Arizona Cardinals in the first round with the 10th overall pick of the 2018 NFL draft.
+They traded a first-, third-, and fifth-round pick in order to move up five spots to select him.
+Rosen was the fourth of five quarterbacks chosen in the first round that year.
+In a press conference following the draft, he referred to the selections made before him as "nine mistakes".

 On May 10, 2018, Rosen signed a four-year deal worth $17.84 million with an $11 million signing bonus.
 During training camp, Rosen won the backup position over Mike Glennon.
-He made his first regular season appearance in Week 3 of 2018, replacing starter Sam Bradford with 4:31 remaining against the Chicago Bears and the Cardinals trailing 16–14.
-Arizona lost the game to fall to 0–3, while Rosen completed four of seven for 36 yards and one interception.
+He made his first regular season appearance in Week 3, replacing starter Sam Bradford with 4:31 remaining against the Chicago Bears and the Cardinals trailing 16–14.
+Arizona lost the game to fall to 0–3, while Rosen completed four of seven for 36 yards and an interception.
 Entering the game, the Cardinals had scored just six points and ranked last in a number of offensive categories, but jumped out to a 14–0 first quarter lead before six scoreless possessions prompted Arizona coach Steve Wilks to switch to Rosen.

 On September 24, the Cardinals named Rosen the starting quarterback for Week 4.
-In his first career start, Rosen passed for 180 yards and a touchdown in the 20–17 loss to the Seattle Seahawks.
-He helped the Cardinals earn their first win the following week against the San Francisco 49ers, when he completed 10 of 25 passes for 170 yards, including a 75-yard touchdown pass to fellow rookie, receiver Christian Kirk.
-In Week 7, Rosen had two of his three interceptions returned for touchdowns, lost two fumbles, and was sacked six times in a 45–10 loss to the Denver Broncos on Thursday Night Football.
+In his first career start, Rosen passed for 180 yards and a touchdown during the 20–17 loss to the Seattle Seahawks.
+He helped the Cardinals earn their first win the following week against the San Francisco 49ers, when he completed 10 of 25 passes for 170 yards, including a 75-yard touchdown pass to fellow rookie receiver Christian Kirk.
+Two weeks later, Rosen had two of his three interceptions returned for touchdowns, lost two fumbles, and was sacked six times in a 45–10 loss to the Denver Broncos on Thursday Night Football.
 Still ranked among the worst offenses in the league, Arizona fired offensive coordinator Mike McCoy and replaced him with their quarterback coach, Byron Leftwich.

-In Week 8, Rosen led the Cardinals to an 18–15 comeback win for a season sweep over the 49ers.
+During Week 8, Rosen led the Cardinals to an 18–15 comeback victory for a season sweep over the 49ers.
 He threw a career-high 252 passing yards and two touchdowns, including the game-winning score to Kirk with 34 seconds remaining to rally the team from a 15–3 fourth-quarter deficit.
-In Week 13, Rosen completed 11 of 26 passes for 149 yards to upset the Green Bay Packers at home, 20–17.
-The loss, in which the Packers were 14-point favorites, ended Super Bowl-winning head coach Mike McCarthy's tenure in Green Bay; he was fired three hours after the game ended.
+During Week 13, Rosen completed 11 of 26 passes for 149 yards to upset the Green Bay Packers at home, 20–17.
+The loss, in which the Packers were 14-point favorites, ended Super Bowl-winning head coach Mike McCarthy's tenure in Green Bay as he was fired three hours after the game ended.

-Rosen finished his rookie season with 2,278 passing yards, 11 touchdowns, and 14 interceptions as the Cardinals finished 3–13 (3–10 with Rosen as starter).